Everything to Know About Roof Flashing

 • It shields against moisture damage.
 There’s no denying that moisture can take a serious toll on your home and roof.
 Roof flashing serves as a barrier, redirecting water from vital areas to prevent moisture from seeping into the roof structure and causing moisture-related damage.

 • It prevents expensive repairs.
-While roof flashing requires an upfront investment, forgoing it can lead to costly repairs in the future.
+While roof flashing requires an up-front investment, forgoing it can lead to costly repairs in the future.
 Without flashing in place, you could end up paying thousands to repair water damage in the walls, ceilings, insulation, and other parts of your home.

 • It increases energy efficiency.
 If you’re looking for an effective way to make your home more energy efficient, roof flashing should be on your radar.
 When your flashing is correctly sealed, you’ll be able to stop air leakage and drafts.
-This can help maintain consistent temperatures inside of your home and in turn, lower the costs of cooling and heating.
+This can help maintain consistent temperatures inside your home and, in turn, lower the costs of cooling and heating.

 • It improves aesthetics.
 Roof flashing can be done in a variety of materials, such as aluminum, copper, and steel.
 Depending on the style of your home and the material you choose, it can add a decorative touch to your home.